facebookarchive/LatencyTester/README.md

 The ST-Link/V2 is the cheapest way to load firmware onto a Latency Tester board, though any SWD compatible programmer should work.

+Note that the USB Product ID is set to 0x0101, which matches the production version of the Latency Tester.
+If you modify the firmware in a way that changes the USB interface, please change the Product ID to 0x0100.

 Mechanical
 ----------